 Most of these websites also allow you to pay anywhere from a few cents to a few dollars to highlight your listing or make it stand out in some way.

-Now we’ll explore each of these websites in more detail to help you figure out which one is best for your pawn shop.
+Now we’ll explore each of these websites in more detail to help you figure out which one is best for your business.

 Two men who had met at the Air Force Academy decided to create ArmsList after Craigslist began banning ads promoting guns.
 They encourage selling locally and are anti-spam.